zephyrproject-rtos/zephyr/doc/kernel/services/other/float.rst

 register context, there are no provision for saving an ISR's FPU context either, hence the IRQ disabling.

+As an optimization, the FPU context is preemptively restored upon scheduling back an "active FPU user" thread that had its FPU context saved away due to FPU usage by another thread.
+Active FPU users are so designated when they make the FPU state "dirty" during their most recent scheduling slot before being scheduled out.
+So if a thread doesn't modify the FPU state within its scheduling slot and another thread claims the FPU for itself afterwards then that first thread will be subjected to the on-demand regime and won't have its FPU context restored until it attempts to access it again.
+But if that thread does modify the FPU before being scheduled out then it is likely to continue using it when scheduled back in and preemptively restoring its FPU context saves on the exception trap overhead that would occur otherwise.

 Each thread object becomes 136 bytes (single-precision floating point hardware) or 264 bytes (double-precision floating point hardware) larger when Shared FP registers mode is enabled.